Andrew51234/Would-You-Rather/README.md

 # Welcome to my Would you Rather game

+This project was created by Andrew51234
-This app is created using React Redux
+The app uses React JS & React Redux

 ### Prerequisites